schorschie/schorschie.github.io/index.md

 the correct use of different hypothesis testing methods and profound usage of the plot capabilities of python.

-The project I made during the Udacity Nanodegree are hosted [github repository](https://github.com/schorschie/udacity)
+The projects I made during the Udacity Nanodegree are hosted [github repository](https://github.com/schorschie/udacity)

 *(2003 -- 2009)*